adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 Namespaces are used to help with code organisation, discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].

-Javascript doesn't (at the time of writing) have a dedicated construct for namespacing, but it can be imitated using object literals.
-This article discusses a simple and lean method of utilising namespaces in your application.
+Client-side Javascript doesn't (at the time of writing) have a dedicated construct for namespacing, but it can be imitated using object literals.

 For demonstration purposes let's define an example application.
-Our application will be a zoo and just like *real* zoos it will have animals.
-Additionally, some basic information about the zoo will be accessible.
+Our application will be a zoo and just like *real* zoos it will have animals and some additional information.

 ## Directory structure